StevenMayher/432-2022/projectB/proposal_plans.md

 Project 3 | Kyaw Oo Hla
 -------: | :-------------------
-Title | Predicting Health Status and Premature Death using **County Health Rankings** (**I have improved your title.
-Please use this one going forward.**)
-Source | [County Health Rankings](https://www.countyhealthrankings.org/sites/default/files/media/document/analytic_data2019.csv) (2019)
+Title | Predicting Health Status and Unemployment Rate using County Health Rankings Source | [County Health Rankings](https://www.countyhealthrankings.org/sites/default/files/media/document/analytic_data2019.csv) (2019)
 Public | Yes
-Model 1 | A linear model fit using a Bayesian engine Out 1 | "Poor or Fair Health Value" (**which you should describe in additional detail**) RQ 1 | How well can predict unhealthy score of US by using the poor physical health days, poor mental health days, smoking status, drinking status, and obesity of the people who are living in every county of the US in 2019? (**This needs to be repaired - your research question should more accurately describe your predictors, and should not specify all of the predictors you are planning to use.**)
+Model 1 | A linear model fit using a Bayesian engine Out 1 | "Poor or Fair Health Value" (% of people in the county who described themselves as being in poor or fair health.)
+RQ 1 | How  well  can  we  predict  the  unhealthy  percent  of  the  US  population  by  using  their unawareness data of the healthy way of lifestyle in 2019?
-Model 2 | A logistic model fit using a generalized linear model and logit link (**At least one of your models must be neither linear nor binary logistic.**)
+Model 2 | A model for a multi-categorical outcome
-Out 2 | "Premature Death Value" variable (**which, again, you should describe in additional detail**) but split into two categories: Low and High (**and you need to specify the cutpoint you are using.**)
-RQ 2 | How well can predict premature death rate of US by using physical inactivity status, obesity status, uninsured rate, unemployment rate, and graduate status of the people who are living in every county of the US in 2019 ? (**Again, this question needs to be repaired.
-Like your previous question it's not grammatically correct - start with something like "How well can we predict..." and also don't specify a complete set of predictors.**)
+Out 2 | "Unemployment Level" categorized into Low, Medium and High RQ 2 | How well can we predict the unemployment levels of US population by using their health and educational status data in 2019?
 Samples | 3081 for each
-Status | **REVISION REQUIRED.** This proposal needs to be revised.
-Why, specifically are you using CHR from 2019 rather than some other year?
-In addition, I want you to demonstrate the ability (in either Model 1 or Model 2) to work with something other than a linear or logistic model.
-So you'll need to change either Model 1 or Model 2 accordingly.
-The simplest solution would be to split your planned outcome for Model 2 into four categories, rather than two, and these categories should be of roughly equal size.
-Then plan to predict the category using an appropriate model for a multi-categorical outcome.
-Finally, your predictors for Model 1 and Model 2 can overlap, but I want at least two predictors in each model that aren't in the other model if you're using County Health Rankings data.
+Status | Dr. Love approved your revision on Canvas.
+See Canvas for details.

 [Back to Top](#project-b-plans)